garbo999/garbo999.github.io/_posts/2017-09-14-EMS-run-with-three-corpora-continued-2.markdown

 English:
 > 96 % of the Muslims feel connected to Germany (previously: 96 % of the Muslims feel connected Germany)

-Only a small improvement, but now the translation is almost perfect.
+Only a small improvement in fluency, but now the translation is almost perfect.
 I would delete *the* from *the Muslims*.

+(adequacy = 5/5, fluency = 4/5)

 #### Example 2